jcaillon/valet/tests.d/1107-self-document/results.approved.md

 #
 function profiler::enable() { :; }

-# ## prompt::autocompletion
+# ## prompt::input
 #
-# Displays an autocompletion input starting at a given location.
-Allows
+# Displays a user prompt at a given location.
+#
-# the user to type a text in the given row between a starting column and
+# Allows the user to type a text in the given row between a starting column and
 # ending column (included).
 Longer text are shifted to fit between
 # the two columns.
 #
 # This component is a replacement for the `read -e` command, which allows
-# to limit the input to a single line and to provide autocompletion.
+# to limit the input to a single line and which provides autocompletion.
 #
 # The autocompletion box can be hidden, or displayed below/above the input text
 # depending on the space available on the screen.